 1. Marinate the chicken

-Marinate the chicken with ground turmeric, plain yogurt, minced ginger, minced garlic, garam masala, chili powder, and salt.
+Marinate the chicken with ground turmeric, plain yogurt, ginger, garlic, garam masala, chili powder, and salt.
 I prefer to add ALL the salt required for the dish to marinate the chicken so that the inner part of the chicken will be well-seasoned.
-Part of the salt from the marinade will mix into the gravy so there is no worry that the chicken will be too salty.
+Part of the salt from the marinade will mix into the gravy, so there is no worry that the chicken will be too salty.
 Marinate it for at least two hours.

 The marinated chicken pieces can be either grilled or shallow fried.
-I prefer to pre-fried the chicken in the same pan for roasting the spices to save the time of setting up the grill.
+I prefer to pre-fry the chicken in the same pan for roasting the spices to save the time of setting up the grill.

 2. Prepare the onion and yogurt paste (the korma sauce)